epfl-lara/stainless/README.md

 - clone it with the `--recursive` option, or
 - run `$ git submodule update --init --recursive` after cloning.

-Please note that Stainless does not support Scala 2 frontend anymore but only Scala 3.3.
-The latest release that does support Scala 2.13 frontend is the [v0.9.8.7](https://github.com/epfl-lara/stainless/releases/tag/v0.9.8.7).
+Please note that Stainless does not support Scala 2 frontend anymore, only Scala 3.5.0 and later.
+The latest release that  supports Scala 2.13 frontend is the [v0.9.8.7](https://github.com/epfl-lara/stainless/releases/tag/v0.9.8.7).

 ## Quick start